sobamchan/umacafe/_posts/2023-02-17-finca-medina-2.md

 # Experiment

-[Last time](http://sotaro.io/umacafe/2023/02/14/finca-media), either because of the too fine grind size of amount of water, we didn't get the nice flavor we wanted but too much bitterness.
+[Last time](http://sotaro.io/umacafe/2023/02/14/finca-media), either because of the too fine grind size or the amount of water, we didn't get the nice flavor we wanted but too much bitterness.
 To address that, we kept the amount of water fixed and only changed the grid size from 30 to 45 clicks (always change only one factor in experiments).

 # Result